sommerbe/dispersion-toolkit/readme.md

 ### Recommendation

 Although IO piping is a powerful feature, offering a wide range of flexibility, a long command with many pipes might be difficult to follow, and at least to debug.
 Instead, keeping the number of pipes small while splitting the command into multiple commands, and using a script, for instance a bash script, increases both readability and detail of the protocol, academic or technical.
-For instance, mindispgs generates a log of how the gradient ascent progresses.
+For instance, mindisp-gs generates a log of how the gradient ascent progresses.
 This information may become important.
-However, these comment like logs are lost as soon as its entire output is piped into another program of this toolkit, such as dispgs.
+However, these comment like logs are lost as soon as its entire output is piped into another program of this toolkit, such as disp-gs.

 ## License